Killing of Oscar Grant: Public

 Protesters organized several demonstrations and marches in the weeks following the shooting and during court hearings.
 Alice Huffman, state president of the NAACP, said there was little doubt the shooting was criminal.
 Many reporters and community organizers stated that racial issues played a role both in the killing and in the community response.
 Grant's family claimed that officers used racial slurs during the arrest.
 BART Police Chief Gary Gee remarked that the BART investigation had found no "nexus to race that provoked this to happen".

 There was a broad public perception that BART Police were not conducting an effective investigation.
-Efforts by BART officers to confiscate witnesses' cellphones during the incident created controversy.
+Efforts by BART officers to confiscate witnesses' cellphone images during the incident created controversy.
 The shooting stirred outrage among political leaders and legal observers; Alameda County Supervisor Keith Carson, Oakland City Councilmember Desley Brooks (Eastmont-Seminary), and Berkeley Copwatch labeled the shooting an execution.
 Local columnists criticized such language as "inflammatory" and "the exact opposite of the kind of sane leadership we need and expect from our elected officials".

-When the case went to trial, tensions were provoked because the selected jury contained no African Americans.
+When the case went to trial, tensions were provoked because the selected jury contained no Black people.

 Grant's death has been cited as one of several police killings that contributed to the nationwide Black Lives Matter movement.

 Protests

 The fatal shooting of Grant was a catalyst for several protests.
 On January 8, 2009, a protest march in Oakland of about 250 people became violent.
 Rioters caused more than $200,000 in damages: breaking shop and car windows, burning cars, setting trash bins on fire, and throwing bottles at police officers.
 Police arrested more than 100 persons.
 Grant's family pleaded for calm and spoke out against the violence at a press conference the next day.
 On January 9, police in riot gear dispersed a crowd of about 100 demonstrators after some of the rioters stopped vehicles and threw trash cans in the street.

 A January 14 demonstration briefly turned violent, and police arrested 18 people after rioters smashed car and store windows in Oakland's City Center district.
 Another eight were arrested in a January 30 demonstration after Mehserle's bail hearing, in which he said that he had intended to use his Taser rather than to shoot Grant.
 Mayor Ron Dellums suggested that Mehserle's right to bail should be abrogated to prevent violence in the community.

 Oakland Tribune columnist Tammerlin Drummond criticized the protestors as "self-described 'anarchists,' who aren't even from Oakland, and wannabe Black Panther Party members... playing right into the hands of the defense" by giving Mehserle a plausible case for change of venue.

-On May 18, 2009, 100 persons protested outside of the Alameda County Courthouse during the preliminary hearing and then marched to the nearby Oakland Police Department.
+On May 18, 2009, 100 people protested outside of the Alameda County Courthouse during the preliminary hearing and then marched to the nearby Oakland Police Department.
 A protest organizer was arrested after the group blocked traffic.